Dear Pioneer Community Energy Customers:

 In response to our customers’ requests to reduce their greenhouse gas emissions, in 2021, we began offering Green100, a 100% renewable rate option unique to the area.

-In 2022, we started providing the same stable and reliable electric service to most of unincorporated El Dorado County and the City of Placerville.
+In 2022, we started providing the same stable and exceptional electric service to most of unincorporated El Dorado County and the City of Placerville.

-Our Governing Board consists of nine locally elected representatives from the El Dorado County and Placer County Board of Supervisors and the City Councils of Auburn, Colfax, Lincoln, Placerville, Rocklin and the Town of Loomis.
+Our Governing Board consists of local elected representatives from ten member agencies including El Dorado County and Placer County Board of Supervisors and the City Councils of Auburn, Colfax, Lincoln, Placerville, Rocklin, Nevada City, Grass Valley and the Town of Loomis.